-These consolidated financial statements are presented in Canadian dollars.
-The consolidated financial statements are prepared on the historical cost basis, except for portfolio investments and financial instruments that are measured at fair value.
+These condensed consolidated interim financial statements are presented in Canadian dollars.
+The condensed consolidated interim financial statements are prepared on the historical cost basis, except for portfolio investments and financial instruments that are measured at fair value.

 Basis of consolidation